clungu/clungu.github.io/_posts/2018-07-18-Embeddings explained.md

 ![png](../assets/images/2018-07-18-Embeddings_in_ML_models_files/2018-07-18-Embeddings_in_ML_models_72_0.png)

-## Autoencoders
+## Auto-encoders

-We can also create embeddings for multidimensional data using autoencoders.
+We can also create embeddings for multidimensional data using auto-encoders.

-Autoencoders model the function f, where f(x) = x
+Auto-encoders model the function f, where f(x) = x

-Autoencoders have a "bottleneck" part where data is reduced to a low dimensional representation and then expanded back into the same dimension as the one we've started from.
+Auto-encoders have a "bottleneck" part where data is reduced to a low dimensional representation and then expanded back into the same dimension as the one we've started from.

 The "bottleneck" output will be our encoding.